Quiet Biology

 For many individuals, this balance may persist for decades without producing clinically detectable disease.

-04Genetic Features of Latent Tumors
+04Genetic Features of Latent Tumours

 Advances in molecular pathology have allowed researchers to examine the genetic composition of microscopic prostate cancers discovered during autopsies.
-Surprisingly, many of these latent tumors contain genetic alterations that are also observed in clinically significant prostate cancer.
+Surprisingly, many of these latent tumours contain genetic alterations that are also observed in clinically significant prostate cancer.

-05The Mutation, Progression Paradox
+05The Mutation–Progression Paradox

 Instead, autopsy pathology suggests that mutations create the potential for malignancy, but environmental conditions determine whether that potential is expressed.